top of page

 I already had the product ideas from something I did in the past, and I had the 2 campaigns I came up with years earlier, and that was going to be my portfolio.
 But then one day I came up with a campaign idea for the United Nations that came from something I had written for the Athletes Forming the Peace Sign campaign, so now I had another one.
 And then soon after that I started having ideas for ad campaigns for different companies that I could use to build my portfolio.
 That's the story.

-I ended up making over 70 spec campaigns because I love creating and designing spec campaigns, and because I wanted to give it my best to try to get a job in advertising to improve my life.
-That's the reason why I did all of this–to improve my life.
+I ended up making over 70 spec campaigns because along the way I discovered that I love creating and designing spec campaigns, and because I wanted to give it my best to try to get a job in advertising.
 At some point I thought, "I'm going to make it very hard for them to say no to me when I apply for a job."